All Episodes

 single female astronaut.
 Anyways, in the late nineteen seventies, NASA

-had developed this space shuttle.
+had developed this space Shuttle.
 Unlike the old spacecraft, it

-recruitment noticed on some bulletin board.
+noticed on some bulletin board.
+This is Judy.

 I decided to apply to be an astronaut when I